Ascento-AG/foxglove-cloudini-converter/README.md

 ## Notes

-[Cloudini](https://github.com/grizzi/cloudini) is a library for point cloud compression.
+`Cloudini` is a library for point cloud compression.
 See [the official repo](https://github.com/facontidavide/cloudini) for extended documentation and examples.

 This extension builds upon the cloudini core functionalities to decompress messages and allow visualization in Foxglove.
-Since at the time of writing, the mainstream fork does not yet integrate all the required functionality, this work is based on a [fork](https://github.com/grizzi/cloudini/tree/compression-wasm) of the original repository.
+Since at the time of writing, mainstream does not yet integrate all the required functionality, this work is based on a [fork](https://github.com/grizzi/cloudini/tree/compression-wasm) of the original repository.

 ## License